mendix/docs/content/addons/ats/rg2-cicd-api.md

 ---
 title: "CI/CD API"
-parent: "rg2-ats"
+parent: "rg-two-ats"
 ---

 ## 1 CI/CD API

 With the CI/CD API, you can easily integrate ATS into your automated deployment workflow.
 You can run a test according to predefined templates and then query its status and result.
 Additionally, you can rerun the test cases that were not passed for a failed test suite.
-For more information on how to integrate ATS into your CI/CD workflow, see the [How-To ATS CI/CD](/addons/ats/ht2-ats-and-ci-cd).
+For more information on how to integrate ATS into your CI/CD workflow, see the [How-To ATS CI/CD](/addons/ats/ht-two-ats-and-ci-cd).

 {{% alert type="warning" %}}
 **For on-premises implementations** – to use the CI/CD API, you need a special web service user, which ATS uses for authentication.
 Please contact [Mansystems Support](https://www.mansystems.com/contact/) if you are having problems with this.